hybridgroup/cylon-pebble/README.md

 ## Getting Started
 * Install the module with: `npm install cylon-pebble`
 * Install Pebble 2.0 iOS or Android app.
 (If you haven't already)
-* Follow README to install and configure "Chomps" on your watch: https://github.com/hybridgroup/chomps
+* Follow README to install and configure "watchbot" on your watch: https://github.com/hybridgroup/watchbot

 ## Examples